 Throughout my career as a travel blogger, the question I am asked most often is: “How do you get to travel so often?”

-“How do you get to travel so often?” doesn’t have a simple answer anymore.
 Many travel bloggers are full-time employees, too.
 It takes skill to master the art of vacation leaves and long weekends.
-Thankfully, my many years spent as a solo backpacker helped me continue to experience the many wonderful things this planet has to offer despite my full-time disadvantage.
+Thankfully, it is possible to experience the many wonderful things this planet has to offer despite my full-time disadvantage.
 It is possible to maintain a healthy balance of the two.
 Here are a few tips.

 1. Seize the weekends for short trips.